 This question looks at a hierarchical hearing-male-white domination that I don't expect to fit in their world; rather we find a common ground (e.g. writing English back and forth).

 Rather than asking a deaf person if they lipread, find out what a deaf person prefers.
 If a hard-of-hearing person vocally speaks, you can vocally speak.
 They will tell you to slow down a bit and you can adjust.
 If a Deaf person gestures "writing", then grab a paper and pen -- don't repeatedly vocally-speak which is annoyingly oppressive (which is not common as most of you are open-minded and well-aware).

-If you know a little ASL, Deaf people are delightful, no matter how you think your signing is "bad" to communicate with us.
-Use it.:) We do appreciate your willing to learn a bit of ASL.
+If you know a little signed language, Deaf people are delightful, no matter how you think your signing is "bad" to communicate with us.
+Use it.:) We do appreciate your willing to learn a bit of the signed language.

 Enter a keyword in the field box below to search or filter the new topic list and click on the link.

 New to sign language?
 "Where do I start?" or "How do I start learning sign language?"
 This ASL Rookie guide lists some selected links to the tutorials for ASL beginners to get started and keep rolling.
 It may be a useful review for intermediate-level learners and ASL students as well.

 Some tutorial pages are a mix of free and premium versions.
 Access to premium content and links below are available in the PatronPlus subscription.
 More links/posts will be added from time to time.

 Are you able to carry everyday conversations in ASL?
 Are you a student in the intermediate levels and beyond, who wishes to boost up your signing skills?
 You've come to the selected tutorial series.
 (Some premium content are available to PatronPlus membership.)

 Stories, poems, performance arts, etc. in sign language.